alphagov/govuk-import-export-prototype/answer/take-merchandise-in-baggage.markdown

 [Question for SME: Is the short form available online?]

-You’ll have to fill in more information on the form if your goods:
+You’ll have to fill in more information if any of the following apply to your goods:

 * have a total value of over £750
 * weigh more than 1000kg
-* aren’t subject to export duty or [restricted]
+* are subject to export duty or are [restricted](/guide/starting-to-export/export-licences.html)

 Ask the helpline to send you notes on completing the form if you've not used it before.